05st/nuntium/README.md

 > nuntium (latin) - a piece of news, a message

-Nuntium is a simple peer-to-peer command-line chatting application.
+Nuntium is a simple chatting command-line application.